apache/flink-web/_posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 ##Peeking into Apache Flink's Engine Room
 ####Join Processing in Apache Flink

 Joins are prevalent operations in many data processing applications.
-Most data processing systems feature APIs that make joining datasets very easy.
-However, the internal algorithms for join processing are much more involved especially if large datasets need to be efficiently handled.
+Most data processing systems feature APIs that make joining data sets very easy.
+However, the internal algorithms for join processing are much more involved especially if large data sets need to be efficiently handled.
 Therefore, join processing serves as a good example to discuss the salient design points and implementation details of a data processing system.

 In this blog post, we cut through Apache Flink’s layered architecture and take a look at its internals with a focus on how it handles joins.
 Specifically, I will

-* show how easy it is to join datasets using Flink’s fluent APIs,
+* show how easy it is to join data sets using Flink’s fluent APIs,
 * discuss basic distributed join strategies, Flink’s join implementations, and its memory management,
 * talk about Flink’s optimizer that automatically chooses join strategies,
-* show some performance numbers for joining datasets of different sizes, and finally
+* show some performance numbers for joining data sets of different sizes, and finally
-* briefly discuss joining of co-located and pre-sorted datasets.
+* briefly discuss joining of co-located and pre-sorted data sets.

 *Disclaimer*: This blog post is exclusively about equi-joins.
 Whenever I say “join” in the following, I actually mean “equi-join”.

 ###How do I join with Flink?

 Flink provides fluent APIs in Java and Scala to write data flow programs.
-Flink’s APIs are centered around parallel data collections which are called datasets. datasets are processed by applying Transformations that compute new datasets.
+Flink’s APIs are centered around parallel data collections which are called data sets. data sets are processed by applying Transformations that compute new data sets.
 Flink’s transformations include Map and Reduce as known from MapReduce [[1]](http://research.google.com/archive/mapreduce.html) but also operators for joining, co-grouping, and iterative processing.
 The documentation gives an overview of all available transformations [[2]](http://ci.apache.org/projects/flink/flink-docs-release-0.8/dataset_transformations.html).

-Joining two Scala case class datasets is very easy as the following example shows:
+Joining two Scala case class data sets is very easy as the following example shows:

 ```scala
 // define your data types